nrfconnect/sdk-nrf/doc/nrf/ug_thread_certification.rst

 Thread Test Harness with nRF52840 DK
 ====================================

-Thread Test Harness does not correctly identify the PCA10056 Development Kit, based on Nordic Semiconductor's nRF52840 SoC, right out-of-the-box.
+Thread Test Harness does not correctly identify the nRF52840 DK (PCA10056) out-of-the-box.

-Due to a collision of USB PID:VID with another vendor (this is valid only for Nordic Semiconductor development kits with J-Link virtual COM port), Nordic devices are not automatically added to the device list.
+Due to a collision of USB PID:VID with another vendor, Nordic devices are not automatically added to the device list.
+This is valid only for Nordic Semiconductor development kits with a J-Link virtual COM port.

-To add an nRF52840 device, drag the nRF52840 device and drop it on the configuration page.
+To add an nRF52840 DK, drag the nRF52840 DK and drop it on the test bed configuration page.
-After that, the devices are configured and the proper baud rate (115200) and COM port are set.
+After that, the device is configured and the proper baud rate (115200) and COM port are set.